whalepass/documentation/docs/tutorial.md

 ![Whalepass.gg](https://i.imgur.com/zwUqWaS.png)

 Welcome to the Whalepass tutorial!
 This guide will help you set up and manage your battle pass to enhance player engagement and retention.

+**OPTINAL STEP**
+If you want to try the Whalepass API from a Rest Client then you can follow these steps:
 You can find the Insomnia Rest Collection [here](https://github.com/whalepass/documentation/blob/master/insomnia/whalepass_api_insomnia.json).
 Download it and import to Insomnia on your local environment and then update the environment variables of collection with your credentials.

+If you don't have Insomnia, you can download it from [here](https://insomnia.rest/)

 ---